TRReeve/airflow-k8s-helm/README.md

 Lifecycle
 =========
 - On upgrade restarts scheduler and webserver.
 Does not attempt to Restart Database Running jobs will continue to run in pods and be picked up by scheduler on reboot.
+If you are not creating a database then db access is provided through an external service.

 Deployment Options
 ==================